Emerald Ash Borer

 Emerald Ash Borer Preparedness

-Wildwood has performed a street tree inventory and it was found that about 1,400 of our street trees are Ash and thus are susceptible to EAB.
+As of 2020, Wildwood, working with Davey Resource Group (DRG), performed an updated street tree inventory, and found that about 1,300 of our street trees are Ash and thus are susceptible to EAB.
 Unfortunately the distribution of Ash trees is not uniform throughout the City.
 Some neighborhoods and streets have a much higher concentration of Ash trees.

 Ash trees that are killed by EAB will quickly become brittle and fall apart, creating potential hazards to public safety.
 As Ash trees on public streets decline, the Department of Public Works will have the trees removed by private contractors.
 The removal of Ash trees will be prioritized and scheduled based on condition, size, and threat.
-If you notice a declining Ash tree in City right-of-way adjacent to your home, that you would like to be considered for removal, please call us at 636-458-0440.
+Prior to 2020, about 200 Ash streets trees have been removed proactively.

 Finally, the City will also take advantage of grants when available.
 For example, the City of Wildwood has been awarded several Missouri Department of Conservation Tree Resource Improvement and Maintenance (TRIM) grants for the removal of declining Ash trees on City streets in 2016, 2017, and 2018.
 The 2016 TRIM grant included the removal of 56 declining Ash trees and replacement with a diverse mix of trees.
 This work was completed in Spring 2017.
 The 2017 TRIM grant, covered the removal and replacement of 50 Ash trees and was completed in Spring 2018.
 The 2018 TRIM grant was used to remove and replace 92 Ash trees in the Spring of 2019.